 Matthew 24:29-31 Immediately after the tribulation of those days the sun will be darkened, and the moon will not give its light; the stars will fall from heaven, and the powers of the heavens will be shaken.
 Then the sign of the Son of Man will appear in heaven, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.
 And He will send His angels with a great sound of a trumpet, and they will gather together His elect from the four winds, from one end of heaven to the other.

 So we see the timing here in terms of being after the Tribulation.
 We see some heavenly signs.
 Then, everybody is very sad, because their time is up.
 They see Jesus coming out of Heaven on a cloud just as He went up (as it says there in Acts 1).
-They are not happy because He has a frown on His face.
+The reason they are not happy is because He has a frown on His face.

 They know that the next little bit is not going to be fun at all.
 And most of them will probably lose their lives.